 - They developed a vision disability that is making any close work difficult.
 They are seeing specialists for this condition and are not losing their sight, but too much eye strain causes their eyes to cross.
 As much as they enjoy desktop publishing and proofing work, they estimated that they could do this work only about 25 percent of the time.

 - The student has developed a loss of range of motion in their right wrist making typing difficult.
 At home, they use voice recognition software.

 I would love suggestions of positions they might pursue in the public relations/media/ journalism/mediation areas that would accommodate their disabilities.”

-Analysis: A career services professional shared detailed client information seeking advice on career options—the professional shared confidential information, including that the client is a member of a protected class, their gender, their age, and that they have a disability.
+Analysis: A career center professional shared detailed client information seeking advice on career options—the professional shared confidential information, including that the client is a member of a protected class, their gender, their age, and that they have a disability.
 Additionally, the professional shared information about their race/ethnicity, graduation year and major, as well as their location of professional interest.
 The demographic data of the client is so narrowed that confidentiality and privacy may be compromised.
 We assume that the professional did not get permission from the client to present their case to the listserv.
 However, even with the authorization from a client, it is the ethical duty of the professional to remove any identifiable demographic information.

 Principles That Apply: Four of the five principles were highlighted as points of concern:

 - Principle 1: Practice reasonable, responsible, and transparent behavior.